 Is Mount Ellinor open year-round?

-conditions and accessibility can vary depending on the season.
-Be sure to check current conditions, weather forecasts, and any trail closures or restrictions before planning your hike.
+Conditions and accessibility can vary depending on the season.
+Be sure to check current conditions, weather forecasts, and any trail closures, avalanche conditions, and restrictions before planning your hike.

 Check Conditions Here